macaroni-os/macaroni-site/site/content/docs/mark/_index.md

 ## 📦 Portage

-At the moment, Macaroni OS uses a forked version of Portage with patches from Funtoo as main package manager system but with an eye for improve integration with `anise` and the Macaroni binary layer.
+At the moment, Macaroni OS uses a forked version of Portage with original patches from Funtoo as main package manager system in MARK but with an eye for improve integration with `anise` and the Macaroni binary layer.

 The Macaroni Portage fork follow the Funtoo/Gentoo paradigm where is used the ebuild to describe